liquid4teur/SSH/README.md

 - On Mac & Linux:

->Open a terminal and type "ssh-keygen -t -rsa" (RSA is the encryption algorithm): it will generate a public/private rsa key pair,
+>Open a terminal and type "ssh-keygen" (RSA is the encryption algorithm): it will generate a public/private rsa key pair,

 >Enter the file in which you want to save the key (enter the path+filename): for example, the public key will be "key.pub" and the private key will be "key",